Registering Your Pet

 Dogs and cats are recognised and cherished by many Australians, both young and old, for their unique ability to provide companionship, comfort and unconditional love.

-The Domestic Animals Act 1994 requires all dogs and cats over the age of three months living in the municipality to be microchipped and registered with the Council.
+The Domestic Animals Act 1994 requires all dogs and cats over the age of three months to be microchipped and registered with their local Council.
 It is also a requirement that the issued registration tag be worn at all times.

 Registrations are an annual charge and must be renewed by 10 April each year.